SoftwareAG/c8y-docs/content/edge/installation-bundle/setting-up-the-environment.md

 * [Example setup for VirtualBox](/guides/edge/installation#setting-up-virtual-box)

->**Info**: VirtualBox support is deprecated, so it is not recommended to use it in a production environment.
+>**Info:** VirtualBox support is deprecated, so it is not recommended to use it in a production environment.

 ### VM login details